History of Western civilization: Western nations: 1980–present

 Elsewhere, both within and without the West, democracy and capitalism were in the ascendant – even Communist holdouts like mainland China and (to a lesser extent) Cuba and Vietnam, while retaining one party government, experimented with market liberalisation, a process which accelerated after the fall of European Communism, enabling the re-emergence of China as an alternative centre of economic and political power standing outside the West.

 Free trade agreements were signed by many countries.
 The European nations broke down trade barriers with one another in the EU, and the United States, Canada, and Mexico signed the North American Free Trade Agreement (NAFTA).
 Although free trade has helped businesses and consumers, it has had the unintended consequence of leading companies to outsource jobs to areas where labor is cheapest.
 Today, the West's economy is largely service and information-based, with most of the factories closing and relocating to China and India.

 European countries have had very good relations with each other since 1980.
 The European Union has become increasingly powerful, taking on roles traditionally reserved for the nation-state.
 Although real power still exists in the individual member states, one major achievement of the Union was the introduction of the Euro, a currency adopted by most EU countries.

 Australia and New Zealand continued their large multi-ethnic immigration programs and became more integrated in the Asia Pacific region.
 While remaining constitutional monarchies within the Commonwealth, distance has grown between them and Britain, spurred on by Britain's entry into the European Common Market.
 Australia and New Zealand have integrated their own economies via a free trade agreement.
-While political and cultural ties with North America and Europe remain strong, economic reform and commodities trade with the booming economies of Asia have set the South Pacific nations on a new economic trajectory with Australia largely avoiding a downturn in the Financial crisis of 2007–2008 which unleashed severe economic loss through North America and Western Europe.
+While political and cultural ties with North America and Europe remain strong, economic reform and commodities trade with the booming economies of Asia have set the South Pacific nations on a new economic trajectory with Australia largely avoiding a downturn in the Great Recession which unleashed severe economic loss through North America and Western Europe.

 Today Canada remains part of the Commonwealth, and relations between French and English Canada have continued to present problems.
 A referendum was held in Quebec, however, in 1980, in which Quebecers voted to remain part of Canada.